docker/docs/datacenter/dtr/2.3/guides/user/manage-images/prevent-tags-from-being-overwritten.md

 This might make it difficult to trace back the image to the build that generated it.

-To prevent this from happening you can configure a repository to be immutable.
+To prevent this from happening, you can configure a repository to be immutable.
-Once you push a tag, DTR won't anyone else to push another tag with the same name.
+Once you push a tag, DTR won't allow anyone else to push another tag with the same name.

 ## Make tags immutable

-To make tags immutable, in the **DTR web UI**, navigate to the **repository settings** page, and change **immutability** to **on**.
+To make tags immutable, in the **DTR web UI**, navigate to the **repository settings** page, and change **Immutability** to **On**.

 ![](../../images/immutable-repo-1.png){: .with-border}